 The Generator must be grounded before use.
 An ungrounded Generator has an increased risk of electric shock.
-Refer to Grounding on page 9.
+Refer to Grounding on page 10.

 - 19. Insulate all connections and disconnected wires. - 20.
 Guard against electric shock.
 Prevent body contact with grounded surfaces such as pipes, radiators, ranges, and refrigerators. - 21.
-Only use a suitable means of transport and lifting devices with sufficient weight bearing capacity when transporting the Generator.
+Only use a suitable means of transport and lifting devices with sufficient weight bearing capacity when transporting the Generator. - 22.
+Secure the Generator on transport vehicles to prevent the tool from rolling, slipping, and tilting.

-- 22. Secure the Generator on transport vehicles to prevent the tool from rolling, slipping, and tilting. - 23.
-Industrial applications must follow OSHA requirements. - 24.
+- 23. Industrial applications must follow OSHA requirements. - 24.
 Do not leave the Generator unattended when it is running.
 Turn off the Generator (and remove safety keys, if available) before leaving the work area. - 25.
 The Generator engine can produce high noise levels.
 Prolonged exposure to noise levels above 85 dBA is hazardous to hearing.
 Always wear ear protection when operating or working around the gas engine while it is operating. - 26.
 Wear ANSI-approved safety glasses, hearing protection, and NIOSH-approved dust mask/respirator during use. - 27.
 People with pacemakers should consult their physician(s) before use.
 Electromagnetic fields in close proximity to a heart pacemaker could cause pacemaker interference or pacemaker failure.
 Caution is necessary when near the engine's magneto or recoil starter. - 28.
 Use only accessories that are recommended by Harbor Freight Tools for your model.
 Accessories that may be suitable for one piece of equipment may become hazardous when used on another piece of equipment. - 29.
 Do not operate in explosive atmospheres, such as in the presence of flammable liquids, gases, or dust.
-Gasoline-powered engines may ignite the dust or fumes. - 30.
-Keep grounded conductive objects, such as tools, away from exposed, live electrical parts and connections to avoid sparking or arcing.
+Gasoline-powered engines may ignite the dust or fumes. - Keep grounded conductive objects, such as tools, away from exposed, live electrical parts and connections to avoid sparking or arcing.
 These events could ignite fumes or vapors. - 31.
 Stay alert, watch what you are doing and use common sense when operating this piece of equipment.
 Do not use this piece of equipment while tired or under the influence of drugs, alcohol or medication. - 32.
 Dress properly.
 Do not wear loose clothing or jewelry.
 Keep hair, clothing and gloves away from moving parts.
 Loose clothes, jewelry or long hair can be caught in moving parts. - 33.
 Parts, especially exhaust system components, get very hot during use.
 Stay clear of hot parts. - 34.
 Do not cover the Generator or its engine during operation. - 35.
 Keep the Generator, its engine, and surrounding area clean at all times. - 36.
-Do not smoke, or allow sparks, flames, or other sources of ignition around the equipment, especially when refuelling.
+Do not smoke, or allow sparks, flames, or other sources of ignition around the equipment, especially when refuelling. - 37.
+Use the Generator, accessories, etc., in accordance with these instructions and in the manner intended for the particular type of equipment, taking into account the working conditions and the work to be performed.
+Use of the equipment for operations different from those intended could result in a hazardous situation.